Isvaraa/Isvara-Backend/README.md

----
-title: Isvara Server
+# Isvara Server

-description: Server implementing harcascades to give result as a distance of the person from the camera the image is shot from after recieving the image
+Server implementing harcascades to give result as a distance of the person from the camera the image is shot from after recieving the image
-tags:
-  - python
-  - flask
----

 ## ✨ Features

 - Python
-- Haarcascades Classifier
+- Haar Cascades Classifier
 - Flask

 ## 💁‍♀️ How to use